bernibra/CITE-wrangling/README.md

 _5.0.
 Using the [UNIL cluster](https://wiki.unil.ch/ci/books/service-de-calcul-haute-performance-%28hpc%29/page/how-to-access-the-clusters)_

-to run the pipeline in the UNIL cluster, one cannot use Docker directly, but can use a singularity cluster instead.
+to run the pipeline in the UNIL cluster, one cannot use Docker directly, but can use a singularity container instead.
 The file defining such a container is the `cite.def` (for more information see [link](https://wiki.unil.ch/ci/books/high-performance-computing-hpc/page/sandbox-containers)).
 The cluster at unil uses _slurm_, so one can run the pipeline with the singularity image built with `cite.def` by executing the file `main.sh`.

 _5.1.
 Testing code_: